If you're lucky enough to be getting married at the beach, you probably already know that your wedding photos are going to be incredible.

 The ocean is the most beautiful backdrop possible, keep all your other décor rather simple.
-You don’t want a bunch of bright colors and patterns competing with the view.
-Stick to one or two colors, plus white and cream, and you’ll be golden.
+You don’t want a bunch of bright colours and patterns competing with the view.
+Stick to one or two colours, plus white and cream, and you’ll be golden.

 We love sun-bleached wood tables paired with simple white chairs for an outdoor reception.
 Keep tablecloths to a minimum, use a small greenery runner down the centre of the table instead of large arrangements of flowers, and accent with candles instead of flowers in vases.